Aditya-Khaladkar/Edvora-Android-Task/README.md

 #### Edvora-Android-Task
-I was assigned a task to create an android app which fetch data from an external API which contain username, userid, state, city and ride details of that particular city.
-My task was to display the data from JSON format into a simple text format and arrange the data according to nearest ride
+I was given the task of developing an Android app that would retrieve data from an external API that had username, userid, state, city, and ride information for that specific city.
+My objective was to convert the JSON data into a simple text format and organise the information by closest ride.